Flotomate/product_docs/source/asset-management/manage-software-license.rst

 -  **Single Machine**: Also referred to as Single User License.
-This type of License grants a single user to use the Software either on a single machine or multiple machines. {Product} automatically sets the Purchase Count for this type to one.
+This type of License grants a single user to use the Software either on a single machine or multiple machines.
+Flotomate automatically sets the Purchase Count for this type to one.

 -  **Multiple Machine**: This type of License grants multiple users to